Social and economic stratification in Appalachia: Educational disadvantages

 This program provides interview, job search, computer and other basic skills that are useful in careers for those less skilled.
 Women can participate freely; no extra money is required.
 Participants are provided with classes from Monday to Friday, 8 am to 12 pm and afternoon is internship time.
 These classes are mainly about: job search, interview skill, math, women's health, computer skills, leadership development, and self-protection.
 (National Career Development Association) Internships not only include working in a real work site, but also include a training of choosing interview clothes and make-ups.
 The organizer will also hold some events during the weekends except for additional classes.
 For instance, the American Association of University Women and the Berea Younger Women's Club are available for participants to choose.
 They can also go for a field trip to some places.
 All these efforts are conducted to help women build confidence in job finding.
 As a vulnerable group of people, these rich experiences can help them become an active part in their living communities.
 After graduating from NOSW, professional agencies will provides each of them counseling services about education.
 This program has achieved active outcomes.
-According to a recent survey, after attending this program, 80 percent of those women participants have incomes for less than 10,000 dollars per year with their half high school degree.
-Among them, 79 percent of graduates are employed, 55 percent of graduates got an associate degree (two-year), a bachelor's degree or even a master's degree, and 35 percent of graduates got a Certification Program degree.
+A 2013 NCDA profile reported that upon entering the program, 80 percent of participants had family incomes below $10,000; half had a GED, while the other half had a high school diploma but no college degree.
+A graduate survey found that 79 percent were employed, in school, or both; 55 percent had earned an associate, bachelor's, or master's degree, and 35 percent had earned a certificate.

 Environmental hardship

-The Appalachian region of the Southeastern United States is a leading producer of coal in the country.
+The Appalachian coal region of the Eastern United States is a leading producer of coal in the country, having produced about 27% of U.S. coal in 2022.
 Research shows that residents who live in close proximity to mountaintop removal (MTR) mines have higher mortality rates than average, and are more likely to live in poverty and be exposed to harmful environmental conditions than people in otherwise comparable parts of the region.